openrails/openrails/Docs/Contributing.md

 **Note:** You must fork the Open Rails repository before you start working on it.
 We do not allow you to push branches to the official repository.

-**Note:** You should do your work on separate branches; they must be created from the "master" branch and pull requests must merge back into the "master" branch, unless we direct you otherwise.
+**Note:** You should do your work on separate branches; they must be created from the default branch and pull requests must merge back into the default branch, unless we direct you otherwise.

 ### Documentation and translations